Carrizosa-UCR/BUS-165A-Financial-Accounting-Applications/README.md

 |-------|---------|------|
 | Earnings announcements… | Bot     | Let’s dive into earnings announcements… |
 | Earnings announcements… | Student | Because investors care about earnings performance. |

 ---

-## 📌 Notes

-- Change the instructor password in `earnings_ann.py` for security.
-- The dialogue flow is **guided but adaptive** — Gemini tailors responses based on student input.

----